-- First, choose eggs that are at least 5-7 days old or older – the fresher the egg, the harder to peel.
+- First, choose eggs that are at least 7-10 days old – the fresher the egg, the harder to peel.
 Fresh eggs are perfect for poaching or frying sunny side up.

 - Place eggs in a single layer in a pot.